-• Notice of the alleged conduct at issue, including the identities of the parties involved when a Formal Complaint is filed by a Complainant and the identities of the parties (if known) when the Formal Complaint is filed by the Title IX Coordinator;
+• Notice of the alleged conduct at issue, including the identities of the

+01.03.01 Procedures for the Resolution of Title IX Reports Page 38 of 53 parties involved when a Formal Complaint is filed by a Complainant and the identities of the parties (if known) when the Formal Complaint is filed by the Title IX Coordinator;
-• Notice of the specific section of the Title IX Policy allegedly violated, and the date and location of the incident;

-• Notice of the grievance process, including information about Voluntary Informal Resolution;

-• A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process;

-• Notification of the provision of the Title IX policy prohibiting knowingly making false statements or knowingly submitting false information during the grievance process as defined in Section IV.E. of the Title IX Policy;

-- Range of potential violations under the Title IX Policy; - On and off campus resources; - Right to an advisor of their choice who may be, but is not required to be, an attorney;

-• Range of potential sanctions; and

-• Notification that expulsion is a potential sanction and that expulsion precludes matriculation (where appropriate).
+- Notice of the specific section of the Title IX Policy allegedly violated, and the date and location of the incident; - Notice of the grievance process, including information about Voluntary Informal Resolution; - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - Notification of the provision of the Title IX policy prohibiting knowingly making false statements or knowingly submitting false information during the grievance process as defined in Section IV.E. of the Title IX Policy; - Range of potential violations under the Title IX Policy; - On and off campus resources; - Right to an advisor of their choice who may be, but is not required to be, an attorney; - Range of potential sanctions; and - Notification that expulsion is a potential sanction and that expulsion precludes matriculation (where appropriate).